crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/authentication-and-encryption-in-wpa-wpa2-and-wpa3/README.md

 WPA3-Personal replaces PSK with SAE for authentication (PSK is still the "password," but SAE is the protocol for key derivation), and uses AES-GCMP for encryption and integrity.

-### Cryptographic methods and algorithms in enterprise mode
+### Cryptographic methods in Enterprise mode of WPA versions

 Here’s a summary table for WPA, WPA2, and WPA3 in Enterprise mode, which replaces PSK/SAE with 802.1X authentication (typically using RADIUS servers and EAP methods).